shawnsandy/jarvis/README.md

 Via Composer

-* To install the Alpha version.
-Load package from VCS repository, add the following to your composer.json
+* To install the Alpha version, add the following VCS repository add the following to your composer.json

 ```
 "repositories": [